Europe Travel Guide: Top Cities, Routes, and Tips

 Europe is endlessly attractive to all types of travellers.
 The continent is a concentration of a huge number of cultural monuments, history, and picturesque landscapes.
-Spread out over 10.5 million square kilometers, it is home to 43 nations and 830 million people, nearly one-eighth of the world’s population.
+Spread out over 10.5 million square kilometres, it is home to 43 nations and 830 million people, nearly one-eighth of the world’s population.

 The continent is a colourful, fragrant bouquet of countries, cities, and resorts.
 If we are to talk about types of attractions, well, there is hardly an activity that could not be found in this region.
+So whether you’re researching your next European adventure or you want to learn more about the continent, this comprehensive guide is here to help!

 While tourism hotspots like Paris, Rome and Barcelona are undoubtedly beautiful, Europe offers so much more for travellers willing to venture off the beaten path.
 Cities like Olomouc in the Czech Republic, with its fairytale architecture, or Toulouse in southern France, renowned for aeronautical history, vibrant culture and mouthwatering cuisine, often surprise visitors with their authentic charm.